GlaiChen/os-hw2/README.md

        printf("Get time of day took %llu nanoseconds\n", diff);
    }
    ```
-   As you can, I've declared all the variables before, just assigned them when needed. <br/>
+   I've declared all the variables before, just assigned them when needed. <br/>
    And as for the results: <br/><br/>
    <img src="/images/get_cycles_get_timeofday.png">
    <br/><br/>